Equity and Access to State Seals of Biliteracy

 State seals of biliteracy or multilingualism are awards given to U.S. high school graduates who demonstrate high levels of proficiency in a language other than English.
 Minnesota, like nearly all U.S. states, offers a version of the seal.
 Seals are an important recognition and powerful step towards reframing multilingualism and multiliteracy as individual and societal assets.

-What is the need for this intiative?
+What is the need for this initiative?

 Although seals of biliteracy or multilingualism are technically eligible to nearly all U.S. high school graduates, access is biased toward students of widely taught languages and those residing in large or well-resourced districts.
 Speakers of less commonly taught languages (LCTLs) and heritage languages (HLs) as well as learners in rural districts earn the seals at comparatively lower rates.